bambloo/learning/README.md

-# learning
+# Learning for Bambloo
-repositorie for learning
+I used many tools during my career, while almost none of them was studied from the beginning.